whakmi/tentaishow/README.md

 d = dot on the bottom right corner
 (This notation was stolen from https://github.com/nespera/tentaishow)
 ```
 To generate an image from the notation, give an affirmative when prompted.
-If you accidentally say no, rip out the genimage() function from the file and DIY.
+If you accidentally say no, rip out the genimage() function from the file and DIY :3

 As of May 15, 2024, this code is irrevocably broken and doesn't seem to generate valid games most of the time.
 Hopefully this will change.
 As of the morning of May 16, 2024, the generator seems to make valid puzzles all the time, but sometimes they aren't very good ones.
 Hopefully this will change.
 As of the evening of May 16, 2024, it'll make a great puzzle if it generates a valid puzzle on its first pass, but the correcting mechanism makes it utterly freak out.
 Hopefully this will change.
+As of May 17, 2024, I realized that it doesn't actually generate puzzles with multiple solutions much at all, so I've edited out the solver step.
+I'm relatively happy with this version.